ping-sec/blog/ping-sec.com/blog/PING's Homelab Guide - WIP.md

 Hey There!
 Thanks for checking out the guide, I hope it really helps you.
 There are lots of links to other vendors, NONE of the links are affiliate links where I make any sort of money.
-Please feel free to reach out to [me](https://bsky.app/profile/ping-sec.bsky.social) on Bluesky with any questions or for clarifications.
+Please feel free to reach out to [me](https://bsky.app/profile/ping-sec.bsky.social) on Bluesky or the Discord listed below with any questions or for clarifications.
 You'll find me lurking on the [TCM Security Discord](https://discord.gg/tcm) and [HackSmarter Discord](https://discord.gg/PhF23AnyJm) as PING.
 You can help make the guide a community-driven effort and resource.
 It always feels good to help one another!

 > [!NOTE]